-There are lots of car parks to choose from in Newcastle’s city centre.
-Once you’re parked up, you can walk to the Great North Run start line on the central motorway.
+There are lots of car parks to choose from.
+Once you’re parked up, you can walk to the Great North Run start line.

-Newcastle’s city centre’s three bus stations: Eldon Square, Haymarket and Northumberland, give you plenty of options along the route.
+Newcastle’s three central bus stations: Eldon Square, Haymarket and Northumberland, give you plenty of options along the route.